Stormwater Management Program

 - Section 9116 of Part 91 of the Michigan Act- Sec.9116.
-A person who owns land on which an earth change has been made that may result in or contribute to soil erosion or sedimentation of the waters of the state shall implement and maintain soil erosion and sedimentation control measures that will effectively reduce soil erosion or sedimentation from the land on which the earth change has been made.
+A person who owns the land on which an earth change has been made that may result in or contribute to soil erosion or sedimentation of the waters of the state shall implement and maintain soil erosion and sedimentation control measures that will effectively reduce soil erosion or sedimentation from the land on which the earth change has been made.

-- Michigan’s Permit-by-Rule at R 323.2190(2)(a)- Not directly or indirectly discharge wastes such as discarded building materials, concrete truck washout, chemicals, lubricants, fuels, liter, sanitary waste, or any other substance at the construction site into the waters of the state in violation of Part 31 of the Act or rules promulgated there under.
+- Michigan’s Permit-by-Rule at R 323.2190(2)(a)- Not directly or indirectly discharge wastes such as discarded building materials, concrete truck washout, chemicals, lubricants, fuels, liter, sanitary waste, or any other substance at the construction site into the waters of the state in violation of Part 31 of the Act or rules promulgated thereunder.

 WMU is not a Part 91 Agency.
 As a result, the University relies upon the Office of the Kalamazoo County Drain Commissioner as the County Part 91 Soil Erosion and Sediment Control (SESC) Agent for appropriate construction permits when work involves earth disturbance of one acre or greater.
 WMU has a two-step process.
-First, WMU requires an SESC permit to be approved and filed with EHS.
-Secondly, WMU requires the permit to be posted on site and observed by EHS prior to commencement of any permitted earthwork activity.
+First, WMU requires a SESC permit to be approved and filed with EHS.
+Secondly, WMU requires the permit to be posted on-site and observed by EHS prior to the commencement of any permitted earthwork activity.
 Furthermore, as the property owner for all WMU construction projects on campus, the University fully complies with the State of Michigan Permit by Rule (Rule 323.2190).
 Permitted activities are inspected once per week, and within 24 hours of rain event, for all sites with 1 acre or more of soil disturbance, and a point source discharge to waters of the state, and/or when concerns are raised.
 Complaints and other information submitted by the public or identified internally, as it relates to construction stormwater runoff control, will be reported to the WMU construction project manager and EHS.
-In the event of a construction related release of other pollutants, all potential concerns are reported to EHS to ensure compliance with spill notification requirements to MDEQ.
+In the event of a construction-related release of other pollutants, all potential concerns are reported to EHS to ensure compliance with spill notification requirements to MDEQ.
 Specifically, where pollutants are discharged from a construction activity in violation of applicable Part 91 statutes to WMU’s storm sewer system, the University will provide the following notifications:

 - If soil, sediment or any other wastes that may adversely affect adjacent properties or public rights-of-ways, are discharged from a WMU construction site, the University’s construction administrator assigned to that project location will notify EHS immediately.
 EHS staff will then contact Kalamazoo County and consult with them regarding MDEQ notification.